 Speech and language therapists are responsible for assessing, diagnosing and treating people of all ages who have difficulties in communicating.

-Speech and Language Therapists assess, diagnose and treat children and adults with a wide range of communication difficulties, both developmental and acquired.
+Speech and language therapists assess, diagnose and treat children and adults with a wide range of communication and swallowing difficulties, both developmental and acquired.
 The profession welcomes people from a wide range of backgrounds, but you must have excellent communication skills and an interest in applying scientific principles to the management of communication disorders.
 This course leads to a professional qualification as a speech and language therapist.

 Year One provides you with a grounding in the area.
 The knowledge that you acquire will be used and developed as you attend observational placements in local nursery and primary schools and with older people, usually in a social care setting.
-In Year Two, you will focus on childhood and developmental speech and language disorders.
+In Year Two, you will focus predominantly on childhood and developmental speech and language disorders.
 You will attend weekly placements in local clinics in Semester One.
-In the summer break, after Year Two, you will attend a 4-5 week placement in a speech and language therapy clinic.
+In the summer

 Our research-active team gets you involved in relevant research as you learn.